-Every other year campuses submit to the University of California Office of the President (UCOP) Five-Year Planning Perspectives that list the anticipated actions to create and/or transfer, consolidate, disestablish, or discontinue (TCDD) undergraduate degree programs, graduate degree programs, schools, and colleges.
+Every other year campuses submit Five-Year Planning Perspectives to the University of California Office of the President (UCOP) that list the anticipated actions to create and/or transfer, consolidate, disestablish, or discontinue (TCDD) undergraduate degree programs, graduate degree programs, schools, and colleges.
 With the Perspectives, campuses have the opportunity to gather information useful to their own long-range planning efforts.
 In addition, integrating lists from all ten campuses allows for systemwide analysis of academic plans and creates an opportunity to promote coordination, synergy, and specialization.
 The preliminary picture offered by the Perspectives is especially useful because this systemwide context can prompt valuable discussion in the early stages of proposal development.

 UCOP collects and analyzes Perspectives data, distributes it to select groups, and posts it on the UCOP website.
 The Academic Planning Council, select administrators, the Senate Divisions, and three systemwide Senate committees-the Coordinating Committee on Graduate Affairs (CCGA), the University Committee on Educational Policy (UCEP), and the University Committee on Planning and Budget (UCPB)-are the primary groups that provide commentary on the Perspectives.
 The University formerly submitted campus Five-Year Planning Perspectives to the California Postsecondary Education Commission (CPEC).
-With the disestablishment of CPEC in 2011, UC now provides planning information upon request to state officials or agency staff (e.g., Governor, Department of Finance, Legislative Analyst).
+While Perspectives reports are no longer sent directly to the state, information from these reports has the potential to be used in other reports to a wide range of stakeholder groups, including the Governor's Office, the Department of Finance, and the UC Regents.1

 - 1. Two-Year Reporting Cycle Five-Year Planning Perspectives are submitted and reviewed biennially in even-numbered years. - 2.
-Content (see Appendix B.1.)
-Each Five-Year Planning Perspective contains: - A list of undergraduate degree programs, graduate degree programs, departments, schools, and colleges for which the campus anticipates any action (establish or TCDD) within the next five years. - 1.
+Content Each Five-Year Planning Perspective contains: - A list of undergraduate degree programs, graduate degree programs, departments, schools, and colleges for which the campus anticipates any action (establish or TCDD) within the next five years. - 1.
 This includes proposals at all stages, whether nascent plans under discussion or fully formed proposals undergoing campus review.
 The intent is to provide information about proposals as early as possible in their development. - 2.
 The number of years each proposal has been listed on the Perspective should be cited.
-No entry should remain longer than three years, or two reporting cycles, without discernible activity or development. - A brief description of each item listed except those related to undergraduate programs.
-Descriptions need not be resubmitted if sent previously and still accurate.
-They should be updated and resubmitted if there are substantive changes in the graduate program, school, or college planned.
+No entry should remain longer than three years, or two reporting cycles, without discernible activity or development.